 No one goes on holiday to spend most of it wasting time sitting in a vehicle of some description, so if you do want to see the more remote parts of the Lake District such as the Langdale Valley or Wasdale, we would recommend staying longer than you may have initially anticipated.

 To get to some of the most picturesque parts of the area, you will be required to travel down quaint, countryside roads which will increase your travel time.
 If you wish to explore more, then you will naturally spend more time travelling around and less time sight-seeing or partaking in activities… so it’s better to stay a little longer!

 Plan your activities

 How long to spend in the Lake District is also very heavily influenced by what you want to do here!
 As one of the nation’s most popular UK holiday destinations, there are plenty of things to do in the area to suit a multitude of ages and tastes.

-If you’ve come to take things slowly, spend time with loved ones, eat tasty food and immerse yourself in a tranquil environment, 3 nights in the Lake District may be ideal for you.
+If you’ve come to take things slowly, spend time with loved ones, eat tasty food, and immerse yourself in a tranquil environment, 3 nights in the Lake District may be ideal for you.

 It is worth researching what activities you would like to do while you are here and plan a daily itinerary around them.
-Then you can factor in how many nights accommodation you should book to ensure you get to do everything.
+Then you can factor in how many nights of accommodation you should book to ensure you get to do everything.

 Make time to relax!

 Although many people visit the region to go hiking or get outdoors, the main purpose of a holiday is to relax, so we would encourage making time for relaxation amongst your jam-packed schedule.